Step-by-Step Guide

 3

 Analyze pilot results against your defined success criteria.
 Identify what worked well, what needs improvement, and what unexpected issues emerged.
-Common optimization areas include prompt refinement for better accuracy, knowledge base expansion for broader coverage, integration improvements for more reliable data flow, and escalation logic adjustments for better human-AI handoff.
+Common areas for improvement include prompt refinement for better accuracy, knowledge base expansion for broader coverage, integration fixes for more reliable data flow, and escalation logic adjustments for better human-AI handoff.

-Implement improvements based on pilot data and expand the user group to the full target audience.
+Push improvements based on pilot data and expand the user group to the full target audience.
 Monitor performance at the larger scale to verify that the system handles increased volume without degradation.
-Some issues only appear at scale, such as API rate limiting, database performance, and concurrent processing conflicts.
+Some issues only appear at scale — API rate limiting, database performance, and concurrent processing conflicts.

 Prepare a pilot results report for stakeholders that includes quantified savings, quality metrics, user feedback, and lessons learned.
 This report serves as the business case for phase four and should be concrete enough to justify the investment in broader deployment.
-Include both the numbers and the human stories, as anecdotes from users about how the agent changed their daily work are often more compelling than spreadsheets.
+Include both the numbers and the human stories — anecdotes from users about how the agent changed their daily work are often more compelling than spreadsheets.

 4